mjakeman/extension-manager/po/README.md

 After you finished translation, you might want to test it.
 The easiest way to do so, is to use GNOME Builder.

-1. If you don't have [GNOME Builder](https://apps.gnome.org/Builder/), install it.
+1. If you didn't already installed [GNOME Builder](https://apps.gnome.org/Builder/), install it now.
-2. Open it.
+2. Open GNOME Builder.
 3. Click on button on bottom of window `Select a Folder...` and pick folder with Extension Manager source [that we cloned before](#how-to-add-new-translation).
 4. In upper-center, click on button with `triangle pointing down`.
 5. In opened menu pick `Rebuild`.